jsa498/digitalmarketing/README.md

-# Digital Marketing Courses Platform
+# Digital Marketing Resources Platform

-A Next.js application for selling digital marketing courses online.
-This platform allows users to browse courses, make purchases using Stripe, and access course content after purchase.
+A Next.js application for selling digital marketing resources and PDFs online.
+This platform allows users to browse products, make purchases using Stripe, and access PDF content after purchase.

 ## Features

-- **User Authentication**: Sign up, sign in, and user profiles
-- **Course Catalog**: Browse and search for digital marketing courses
+- **Product Catalog**: Browse and search for digital marketing PDFs and resources
-- **Course Details**: View detailed information about each course
+- **Product Details**: View detailed information about each product
-- **Secure Payments**: Purchase courses using Stripe
+- **Secure Payments**: Purchase products using Stripe
-- **User Dashboard**: Access purchased courses and track progress
+- **User Dashboard**: Access purchased PDFs and resources
-- **Admin Panel**: Manage courses, users, and sales
+- **Admin Panel**: Manage products, users, and sales
 - **Responsive Design**: Works on desktop, tablet, and mobile devices

 ## Tech Stack